 - Replace lid, set vent to SEALING.
 Set to MANUAL, high pressure, and adjust time to 8 minutes if less than 1 in thick, or 12 for 1-2 in thick.

 - Once timer goes off, QUICK RELEASE pressure and remove.
-Check temperature with instant read thermometer.
 Temperature in middle of fish should be at least 145 degrees.
 Serve with rice or herb couscous.

 Notes